-An Open Letter to the Honorable Minister for Power
+An open letter to the honorable minister for power

 Belated congratulations to you on your appointment as the new Minister for Power, Federal Republic of Nigeria, by President M. Buhari.
 Permit me to write you this open letter, which I hope would be well received by you and your team in the Ministry.

-However, and as you may already know, the primary role of the Minister of Power in a privatized and regulated electricity market is policy formulation, coordination, and implementation within the power sector.
-Unfortunately, policymaking and policy implementation in the power sector are uncoordinated and rather chaotic.
-Aside the Ministry of Power, there are several Ministries, Departments, and Agencies (MDA), as well as government officials who make policies and policy pronouncements in the power sector – from powerful officials within the Presidency and the Office of the Vice President, to organs of government such as the National Council on Privatization and National Economic Council.
+However, and as you may already know, the primary role of the Minister of Power in a privatized and regulated electricity market is policy formulation, coordination and implementation within the power sector.
+Unfortunately, policy making and policy implementation in the power sector are uncoordinated and rather chaotic.
+Aside the Ministry of Power, there are several Ministries, Departments and Agencies (MDA), as well as government officials who make policies and policy pronouncements in the power sector – from powerful officials within the Presidency and the Office of the Vice President, to organs of government such as the National Council on Privatization and National Economic Council.
 Chairmen and members of the respective power committees in the National Assembly are also not left out.
-Even the Central Bank of Nigeria, statutorily tasked with regulating the monetary landscape and ensuring the stability of exchange rates, has become a key policymaker in the power sector.
-Foreign NGOs, international donor agencies, and multilateral institutions are also actively involved in policy formulation and implementation (in the name of providing advisory and government assistance to different agencies of the government).
-Many times, these government policymakers issue conflicting policies and policy signals that stymie the sector.
+Even the Central Bank of Nigeria, statutorily tasked with regulating the monetary landscape and ensuring stability of exchange rates, has become a key policy maker in the power sector.
+Foreign NGOs, international donor agencies and multi-lateral institutions are also actively involved in policy formulation and implementation (in the name of providing advisory and government assistance to different agencies of government).
+Many times, these government policy makers issue conflicting policies and policy signals that stymie the sector.

 Policy Suggestions for the Ministry of Power: